Los Angeles Gun Crime Lawyers

 - An individual placed on two involuntary psychiatric holds in a year is banned from owning a firearm for life.

-- People under the age of 18 my not have personal possession of a firearm, and people under 21 years old are barred from purchasing firearms.
+- People under the age of 18 may not have personal possession of a firearm, and people under 21 years old are barred from purchasing firearms.

 Some common gun charges in California include:

-Possession of an Unlicensed Firearm: If a person is in possession of an unlicensed firearm in his home or work, he can be charged with a misdemeanor.
-If you take the unlicensed firearm outside these locations, you can face felony charges and a minimum sentence of three years.
+- Possession of an Unlicensed Firearm: If a person is in possession of an unlicensed firearm in his home or work, he can be charged with a misdemeanor.
+If you take an unlicensed firearm outside these locations, you can face felony charges and a minimum sentence of three years.

-Carrying a Concealed Firearm: It is illegal to carry a concealed firearm on your person or inside of a vehicle.
-The gun must be unloaded and in a locked box if you are transporting it either on your person or insider of a vehicle.
+- Carrying a Concealed Firearm: It is illegal to carry a concealed firearm on your person or inside of a vehicle.
+The gun must be unloaded and in a locked box if you are transporting it either on your person or inside a vehicle.

-Carrying a Loaded Gun in Public: Open carry of loaded guns is illegal in California unless you have a permit.
-If you carry a gun in certain restricted places - like schools or university grounds or government buildings - you will face additional charges.
+- Carrying a Loaded Gun in Public: Open carry of loaded guns is illegal in California unless you have a permit.
+If you carry a gun in certain restricted places, like schools, university grounds, or government buildings, you will face additional charges.

-Brandishing a Weapon: If an individual draw, displays, or uses a firearm or deadly weapon in an angry or threatening manner, he can be charged with brandishing a weapon.
+- Brandishing a Weapon: If an individual draws, displays, or uses a firearm or deadly weapon in an angry or threatening manner, he can be charged with brandishing a weapon.
 If a person is injured while a weapon is being brandished, the offender in question will face additional penalties.

 Consequences of a Conviction